-Area for Improvement 1: Participants would be well advised to obtain higher speed modes, including VARA and PACTOR for true disaster preparation.
+Area for Improvement 2: Participants would be well advised to obtain higher speed modes, including VARA and PACTOR for true disaster preparation.

-Reference: http://arrl-nfl.org/wp-content/uploads/2014/02/NFLWinlinkPage-Speed-Advantage-of-Digital.pdf
+Reference: http://arrl-nfl.org/wp-content/uploads/2014/02/NFLWinlinkPage-Speed-Advantage-of

+Digital.pdf

-Analysis: PACTOR speeds are often twice that of soundcard modes, and connections are often made with far less signal required.
-Serious emergency communicators may wish to move to the pre-eminent digital protocol while keeping their competency at sound card modes.
+Analysis: This was an area of strength in the participants of 3 of 4 teams, with urgent INJECT material well communicated, using WINMOR and other soundcard modes.
+However Team 2 was unsuccessful.
+Effort needed there!
+Additional Suggestion: PACTOR speeds are often twice that of soundcard modes, and connections are often made with far less signal required.
+Serious emergency communicators may wish to move to this pre-eminent digital protocol while keeping their competency at sound card modes.
 Participation in SHARES digital network or the DTN digital network also require PACTOR.

-Objective: Transacting email in the WINLINK system
+Objective: Transacting email in the WINLINK system (S)